polkadot-js/api/README.md

 # @polkadot/api

-This library provides a clean wrapper around all the methods exposed by a Polkadot/Subtrate network client.
+This library provides a clean wrapper around all the methods exposed by a Polkadot/Subtrate network client and defines all the types exposed by a node.
 For complete documentation around the classes, interfaces and their use, visit the [documentation portal](https://polkadot.js.org/api/).

 ## overview